Hotel and Quayside

 No visit to Portmeirion would be complete without making it down to see the Amis Reunis.
 The original Amis Reunis used to be docked on the Quayside, and was even used as accommodation.
 However following a stormy night, she was shipwrecked.
 Clough having failed to bring her back to shore to repair, decided to salvage what he could, and the original masts from Amis Reunis were used for the original poles throughout the Restaurant.
 However Clough then decided that he would build a stone boat on the coastline, and this is the current Amis Reunis, and a great place for children to play pirates.

 Also in this area is the Portmeirion heated outdoor Swimming Pool.
-This is open from May until September dependant on weather conditions.
+This is open from May until first week of September.
 The swimming pool is only available for use by residents of Portmeirion and customers of the Mermaid Spa.

 As you walk past the White Horses you will embark on our coastal walk.
 The walk will take you into the woodlands passing some of our many wishing trees, and the lighthouse.
 The path will meet with many other paths that will help you explore the Woodland.
 There are a few quiet cove beaches along this walk, however please note that the tide may come in very quickly.